AdamWalters1/Mini-projects-portfolio/exceptions-classes-AdamWalters1/README.md

 ### Program 2

-Write a program that lets the user perform arithmetic operations on fractions.
+Wrote a program that lets the user perform arithmetic operations on fractions.
 Fractions are of the form $\frac{a}{b}$, in which $a$ and $b$ are integers and $b \neq 0$.
 Your program must be menu driven, allowing the user to select the operation (+, -, *, or /) and input the numerator and denominator of each fraction.
-Furthermore, your program must consist of at least the following functions:
+The program consists of at least the following functions:

 - `menu`
   - This function informs the user about the program’s purpose, explains how to enter data, and allows the user to select the operation.